A Projective-to-Conformal Fefferman-Type Construction: Reduced scales and explicit normalisation

-Using the explicit relationship provided in Theorem \ref{thm-relation} we can also obtain a detailed description of the difference between the induced and the normal Cartan curvatures: \begin{Corollary} In a reduced scale, we have the following relation between the curvatures of the induced and the normal conformal Cartan connection:
+Using the explicit relationship provided in Theorem \ref{thm-relation} we can also obtain a detailed description of the dif\/ference between the induced and the normal Cartan curvatures: \begin{Corollary} In a reduced scale, we have the following relation between the curvatures of the induced and the normal conformal Cartan connection: